LikhitaYerra/Chess-Vision-Narrator/README.md

 - Best with **top-down chess videos**
 - Fixed-angle camera improves accuracy
 - Prompts can be customized to change tone of commentary

 ---

-## 📄 License

-MIT License — feel free to use, fork, and improve this project!

----